rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 resulting rustc, we recommend creating rustup toolchains.
 The first one will run the stage1 compiler (which we built above).
-The second will execute the stage2 compiler (which we did not build, but which you will likely build at some point).
+The second will execute the stage2 compiler (which we did not build, but which you will likely need to build at some point; for example, if you want to run the entire test suite).

 ```
 > rustup toolchain link stage1 build/<host-triple>/stage1